tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Delete-Directory.md

 Authorization: SharedKey myaccount:Z5043vY9MesKNh0PNtksNc9nbXSSqGHueE00JdjidOQ=
 ```

 ## Response
 The response includes an HTTP status code and a set of response headers.

-### Status Code
+### Status code
 A successful operation returns status code 202 (Accepted).

 For information about status codes, see [Status and Error Codes](Status-and-Error-Codes2.md).

-### Response Headers
+### Response headers
 The response for this operation includes the following headers.
 The response may also include additional standard HTTP headers.
 All standard headers conform to the [HTTP/1.1 protocol specification](https://go.microsoft.com/fwlink/?LinkId=73147).

 |Response header|Description|
 |---------------------|-----------------|